New Year, Same You

 Will I stay active in investing communities?

-• Poor Performance: The poor investment performance may cause a loss of interest and motivation to engage in my communities.
+- Poor Performance: Poor investment performance may cause a loss of interest and motivation to engage with my communities.

-• Risk Mitigation: Writing is a craft, which requires creativity and focus.
-I will draft a blog post in advance when I have blocks of time for writing, or wait until my motivation comes back.
+- Risk Mitigation: Writing is a craft that requires creativity and focus.
+I will draft blog posts in advance when I have dedicated writing time, or wait until my motivation returns.
 No pressure.

-• Time Constraints: The changes in work-life balance may increase time constraints and limit the time I spend on investing communities.
+- Time Constraints: Changes in work-life balance may increase time constraints and limit my engagement with investing communities.

-• Risk Mitigation: I do not need to check everything every day to stay on top of trends.
+- Risk Mitigation: I don’t need to check everything daily to stay current with trends.
 I will catch up over the weekend.

-• Legal Issues: I may be asked to remove my blog content that is protected under the NDA.
+- Legal Issues: I may be asked to remove blog content that’s protected under NDA agreements.

-• Risk Mitigation: I am being extra careful not to reveal fund details or expose confidential information.
-I will ask a 3rd person to proofread my writing before I rush to publish.
+- Risk Mitigation: I’m being extremely careful not to reveal fund details or expose confidential information.
+I will have a third party proofread my writing before publishing.

 Health